elzetia/Documentation/docs/RedM/stable.md

 end)
 ```
 #### <Badge type="server" text="Server" /> buyComponent
-Fires when the player buy a new component
+Fires when the player buys a new component
 ```lua
 -- @param source - serverID of the player
 -- @param componentData - information about the component